Toorak all-electric house renovation

 The remaining gas appliance was the cooktop.
 This was replaced with a Bosch induction cooktop and matching rangehood, externally vented.
 With this done, the owners had achieved a key objective of an all-electric house.

 For someone who loves cooking, it was a big step but the resident cook now loves her new induction cooktop.
-It’s cleaner, safer and doesn’t emit poisonous carbon monoxide.
+It’s cleaner, safer and doesn’t emit carbon monoxide.

 Radiator and Convector Panels